axibase/atsd/configuration/entity_views.md

 **Name** | **Description**
 ---|---
 Name | Filter name displayed in the drop-down menu.
 Expression | A condition that entities must satisfy when the filter is selected in the drop-down menu.
-The expression may refer to `name` and `tags.{name}` columns defined in the entity view.
+The expression can refer to `name` and `tags.{name}` columns defined in the entity view.

 Filter expression examples: